 First Main Report Project

-First MAIN REPORT Project - Summary & Roadmap
+First MAIN REPORT - Summary & Roadmap

-Stéphane La Branche (IPBC Scientific Coordinator): stephane.labranche@ipbc.science
+S. La Branche (IPBC Scientific Coordinator): stephane.labranche@ipbc-science.org

 Even in ‘purely’ scientific issues, such as the climate, biodiversity or health crises (ex: Covid!) or in everyday operation and decisions as well as management, the human factor is absolutely fundamental both as the causes of these crises but also as sources of solutions!
-In other words,
+In other words, Solving even a scientific or technical problem requires the integration of the human factor.

 Researchers are from the following countries: Australia, Belgium, Brazil, Canada, Colombia, Cyprus, Denmark, Estonia, France, Germany, Ireland, Israel, Italy, Netherlands, Portugal, South Africa, Sweden, Switzerland, UK, USA…